Arto Lindsay

 Arthur Morgan "Arto" Lindsay (born May 28, 1953) is an American guitarist, singer, record producer and experimental composer.
 He was a member of the pioneering 1970s no wave group DNA, which featured on the 1978 compilation No New York.
 In the 1980s, he formed the group Ambitious Lovers.
 He also performed with the Golden Palominos and the Lounge Lizards.

 He has a distinctive soft voice and an often noisy, self-taught guitar style consisting almost entirely of unconventional extended techniques, described by Brian Olewnick as "studiedly naïve ... sounding like the bastard child of Derek Bailey".

-Music
+Early life and career

 Although Lindsay was born in the United States, he grew up in Brazil.
+His parents were Christian missionaries in the state of Pernambuco, and he speaks fluent Brazilian Portuguese.
+He returned to the United States in the mid-1970s to attend college.

 In the late 1970s, he helped form the no wave band DNA with Ikue Mori and Robin Crutchfield, although Tim Wright of Pere Ubu soon replaced Crutchfield.
 In 1978, DNA was featured on the four-band sampler No New York (produced by Brian Eno).

 In the early 1980s, Lindsay performed on early albums by The Lounge Lizards and The Golden Palominos.
-"He's never lost his interest in weirdness," Robert Christgau wrote, "even ran the Kitchen for a year, and in the eighties his unschooled guitar was in demand all over downtown as he radiated out from the overlapping John Lurie, Anton Fier, John Zorn, and Kip Hanrahan circles to enterprising jazz and funk guys as well as Cuban drummers..."
+"He's never lost his interest in weirdness," journalist Robert Christgau wrote, "even ran the Kitchen for a year, and in the eighties his unschooled guitar was in demand all over downtown as he radiated out from the overlapping John Lurie, Anton Fier, John Zorn, and Kip Hanrahan circles to enterprising jazz and funk guys as well as Cuban drummers..."
+Bassist Melvin Gibbs met Lindsay in 1979, and they worked together musically for the first time in 1984 and many times in the decades since.
+Lindsay described Gibbs as his "closest collaborator."